 Report a breach of planning rules

-Return the completed forms to us.
+Return the completed form to us.
 You will need to include:

 - details of the alleged breach or unauthorised activity